reslp/reproducibility-workshop/day-1/exercise-2-reproducible-software-installation.rst

 `here <https://github.com/Gaius-Augustus/Augustus#docker>`__.
 They
 provide a so-called Dockerfile.
 Isn’t that neat.
 We’ll return to that in the section ‘Pitfalls and caveates of Docker’ on Day2.

+Finally, you could use another package management system called ``conda``.
+Augustus has a conda recipe - see `here <https://anaconda.org/bioconda/augustus>`__.
+We'll discuss ``conda`` including potential pitfalls as well on Day2.

+Thanks for joining us today!!